Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Once we had completed our walk, we drove up to Dairy Hill Lookout, where we snapped the photo at the top of the page, and discovered the Nest III sculpture by Richard Moffatt.
 Apparently, he constructed it from abandoned farm machinery.

-On the way back down we came across “A Backwards Attitude” by Louis Pratt.
+On the way back down, we came across “A Backwards Attitude” by Louis Pratt.
 It is just past the turnoff to the Pod Playground.

 Lake George Winery

 It was time to head home, but not before a quick stop at the Lake George Winery on the way out of town.
 This is one of the earliest wineries established in Canberra.
 We did not have time to stay for tastings at the cellar door, (no booking either silly me!), or a bite in the cafe, but we will return next time.
-We might even book in on a Canberra wine tour.
+We might even book in on a Canberra wine tourTo break up the three-hour drive home, we stopped in Berrima to walk around this historic village.

 Berrima Village walk

-Lunch – Berkelow Book Barn
+Lunch – Berkelouw Book Barn

 From here it’s less than 125km back to Sydney.